Academic Calendar - 2024

 Return to top

-Students will work for a term with a faculty member on a research project, writing frequent reflections on the experience.
+Students will be assigned to work in pairs or small groups for a term under the supervision and mentorship of a faculty member on a research project, writing frequent reflections on the experience.

-Prerequisite(s): Interdisciplinary Studies 1101F/G and Interdisciplinary Studies 1102F/G and enrolment in Scholar’s Electives Program at Huron.
+Prerequisite(s): Interdisciplinary Studies 1101F/G and Interdisciplinary Studies 1102F/G OR Interdisciplinary Studies 2101F/G and Interdisciplinary Studies 2102F/G; and enrolment in Scholar's Electives Program at Huron University College.

 Course Weight: 0.50